-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - DO NOT approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.
+- ▶ Use water delivered as a fine spray to control fire and cool adjacent area. - Do not approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - ▶ If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use

-Fire/Explosion Hazard
+Fire/ Explosion Hazard